ncocana/04_06_ASSI_Script_Your_Database/README.md

 ### dml.sql

-Once the database is created, in this script we inserted some values.
+Once the database is created, with this script we can insert some data with which we'll proceed later on to make some example queries.

 Example:

 ![image](https://user-images.githubusercontent.com/114516225/214677617-2afebdcf-d84a-495f-b4a6-330f45fa4f77.png)
 ### queries.sql

-This file contains examples of queries for find data, based in our criteria.
+This file contains some examples of queries to get the wanted data from the tables.

 Example: